mre/mre.github.io.v2/blog/2018-fastcat.md

 ### Using splice from Rust

 I haven't implemented the Linux bindings myself.
-Instead, I just use a library called [nix](https://github.com/nix-rust/nix), which provides Rust friendly bindings to *nix APIs.
+Instead, I just used a library called [nix](https://github.com/nix-rust/nix), which provides Rust friendly bindings to *nix APIs.

-There is one caveat:
+There is one caveat, though:
 We cannot really copy the file directly to standard out, because splice requires one file descriptor to be a pipe.
 The way around that is to create a pipe, which consists of a reader and a writer (`rd` and `wr`).
 We pipe the file into the writer, and then we read from the pipe and push the data to stdout.

-You can see that I use a relatively big buffer of 16384 bytes (2^14) to improve performance.
+You can see that I use a relatively big buffer of 16384 bytes (2<sup>14</sup>) to improve performance.

 ```rust
 extern crate nix;